ph4mished/spectra/README.md

 # Features
 1. It supports granular resets, Only what you close resets (foreground, background, or text styles) as well as one-for-all reset (reset).
 2. Support for multiple color systems {basic ANSI colors, hex colors and 256-color Palette}.
+3. Spectra uses []-based syntax but its not an owned syntax. **Users are free to use "[]" for anything of their choice only if its content does not count as spectra tag/color.**

 **Spectra has true color support** which is dependant on whether your terminal supports it or not.
 This is achieved through its hex colors.

 When true-color is not available, **hex colors will not be rendered**